In addition to the general bachelor's degree, we offer the following concentrations/track to help you maximize your education here at WMU.

 - The Physician Assistant Preparation (PAPrep) Concentration: A preparatory program that prepares students to apply to Physician Assistant graduate programs including, but not limited to, WMU's PA program by including required prerequisites.

-- The Audiology Preparation (AudPrep) Concentration*: A preparatory program that prepares students to apply to Audiology doctoral programs including, but not limited to, WMU's Audiology doctoral program by including required prerequisites.
+- The Audiology Preparation (AudPrep) Concentration*: This preparatory program helps prepare students to apply to Audiology doctoral programs including, but not limited to, WMU's Audiology doctoral program.
+This concentration is not currently recommended because admission to the WMU Doctorate of Audiology program and the accelerated program is suspended through Fall 2023.

 - The Blindness and Low Vision Studies Preparation (BLVSPrep) Concentration*: A preparatory program that prepares students to apply to two of WMU's Blindness and Low Vision Studies programs, Orientation and Mobility for Adults or Vision Rehabilitation, by including required prerequisites (these prerequisites are similar to other programs but not identical).